Add To Favorites

 How could recycling efforts be improved in your school or community?
-List all the possibilities for local recycling with Crayola® Erasable Colored Pencils.
-If you need to make corrections, just erase and start again.
+Students list all the possibilities for local recycling with Crayola® Erasable Colored Pencils.

-Use your list and information you collected to try to persuade school or community leaders to set up or renew a paper or other recycling program.
+Students use lists and information researched to try to persuade school or community leaders to set up or renew a paper or other recycling program.
 Draft a convincing letter that explains all the positive aspects of recycling.
 Offer ideas about how students can help make it work.
 Describe how recycling is effective in other schools.
 Proofread your letter carefully.
 Then write the final copy.

-Make cards to help get your message across.
+Students make cards to help get their recycling messages across.
 Cut recycled file folders with Crayola Scissors.
-Give your cards to leaders and adults to generate broad community interest in Revising Recycling.
+Give cards to leaders and adults to generate broad community interest in Revising Recycling.